Can You Sleep With a Tampon In?

 Disposable Menstrual Pads

-Disposable pads come in a wide variety of shapes and sizes, ranging from very thin liners to thicker and longer pads intended to be worn overnight.
+Disposable pads come in a wide variety of shapes and sizes, ranging from very thin liners to thicker pads intended to be worn overnight.
 Some also have “wings,” or small, adhesive flaps on each side that attach to the underwear, helping keep the pad in place.

 Reusable Menstrual Pads